SovicLeon/Programiranje2/README.md

 Programiranje = programming

-Everything else is written in english.
+Everything else is written in English.